 Hiroki in Canvas 2, though he attempts to be more polite when conversing with a painter he respects.

-Apollo Justice/ Odoroki Housuke from Ace Attorney uses this pronoun.
+Apollo Justice (Odoroki Housuke) from Apollo Justice: Ace Attorney uses this pronoun.
 It's the first difference between him and his boku-using predecessor that a player of the japanese version comes to notice and (aside from the hair) also the most pronounced, since Apollo tends to act a lot more aggresive than Phoenix ever did.

 AmuroRay switches from using boku to using ore as he grows into the adulthood.